All the best tips, logistics, and some epic locations, plus everything else you need to know when planning your Malibu elopement in 2021.

 Malibu Beach Weddings Rules and Permits in Los Angeles County

-It’s important to point out that as long as your elopement, or small intimate wedding has 50 or fewer guests with no set-up (chairs, arch, or music etc.), you will not need a permit to marry on a Los Angles County beach.
+It’s important to point out that as long as your elopement, or small intimate wedding has 50 or fewer guests with no set-up (chairs, arch, or music etc.), you will not need a permit to marry on a Los Angeles County beach.

 The beaches here are all technically public, and not private, despite some signs and security cameras you may see in certain areas like the Carbon Beach area where there are many luxury homes built right along the coastline.
 These have been installed by the homeowners in an attempt to deter visitors from using the beachfront right outside their beach mansion.
 But it’s also important to keep in mind that not all beaches have public access.
 Many have staircases that are privately owned.
 But as long as you can find public access, you are free to roam any beach for portraits!
 I personally stay away from some of these areas to avoid any altercations.
 There’s 27 miles of beaches in Malibu, so there’s plenty of beautiful areas for ceremonies and portraits!